 - Suicidal ideations

-In instances that the side effects are too debilitating, the dosage of Methadone will be lowered, or the person may be switched to a different medication, such as Buprenorphine.
+In instances where the side effects are too debilitating, the dosage of Methadone will be lowered, or the person may be switched to a different medication, such as Buprenorphine.
 If someone is abusing Methadone, these symptoms will often worsen and can lead to overdose, resulting in a coma or possibly even death.

-Symptoms of a Methadone Overdose
+Symptoms Of A Methadone Overdose

-Because the drug remains in the body for an incredibly long period of time, many users do not even realize that they are mixing drugs.
+Because the drug remains in the body for an incredibly long period of time, many users do not even realize that they are mixing substances.
 Methadone has a long half-life and stays in bodily systems much longer than other Opioids.
 The rate at which the drug is released from the liver and other tissues into the bloodstream is extremely slow, and this can result in a buildup of toxicity in the blood.
-If toxic levels are reached, both respiratory depression and central nervous system (CNS) depression can occur due to low levels of oxygen in the brain.
+If toxic levels are reached, both respiratory depression and CNS depression can occur due to low levels of oxygen in the brain.
 Even after several hours have passed and the pain relief from the drug has subsided, Methadone is not clear from the body.

 Symptoms of overdose may develop slowly so it’s important to know what to look for.
 Side effects should be taken seriously, as some may indicate an emergency.
 Patients should stop taking Methadone and contact emergency services right away if any of the following occur: